maynhile13105/Lab_Report_3/Lab-Report-3.md

   The `-v` option allows `grep` to search and return the files/lines that do not contain the matching string.

+For examples:

-EX1: `grep -v "biomed" find-results.txt > grep-v-results.txt`
+  1. `grep -v "biomed" find-results.txt > grep-v-results.txt`

  ![image](https://github.com/maynhile13105/Lab_Report_3/assets/146885739/e7a95f73-10ee-4b10-9cdb-cdb4ec952795)

   The image shows us the result of the command `grep -v "biomed" find-results.txt`.
 We can figure out that all lines containing the phrase "biomed" were not printed.

-EX2: `grep -v "report" find-results.txt > grep-v-results.txt`
+  2. `grep -v "report" find-results.txt > grep-v-results.txt`

 ![image](https://github.com/maynhile13105/Lab_Report_3/assets/146885739/d128d9ad-3cbf-4dcc-b2fc-a6a6acdd99a8)